S&P 500 ends lower as investors eye stimulus impasse

 A Biden presidency, coupled with a Democratic Senate, would likely mean a larger fiscal stimulus plan than what a Republicans Senate would agree to.
 However, Biden is also widely seen on Wall Street as likely to raise taxes.

-Supporting the Dow Jones Industrial Average, Walgreens Boots Alliance Inc surged 4.8% as the drugstore chain forecast single-digit profit growth in 2021 after reporting a better-than-expected fourth-quarter profit.
+Supporting the Dow Jones Industrial Average, Walgreens Boots Alliance Inc WBA.O surged as the drugstore chain forecast single-digit profit growth in 2021 after reporting a better-than-expected fourth-quarter profit.

 Focus is also on the quarterly results for corporate America, with expectations for third-quarter earnings improving to an 19% drop from a 25% tumble forecast on July 1, according to Refinitiv IBES data.

-The S&P 500 financials index climbed 0.8%, while healthcare index was the worst sector performer, down 0.7%.
+The S&P 500 financials index .SPSY climbed, while communication services .SPLRCL was among the worst performers.

-The S&P 1500 airlines index .SPCOMAIR dipped 1.5% after United Airlines reported a 78% drop in quarterly revenue.
+The S&P 1500 airlines index .SPCOMAIR dipped after United Airlines UAL.O reported a 78% drop in quarterly revenue.

-Shares of Vertex Pharmaceuticals Inc lost a fifth of their value after the drug developer discontinued its trial of a protein deficiency disorder treatment.
+Shares of Vertex Pharmaceuticals Inc VRTX.O lost close to a fifth of their value after the drug developer discontinued its trial of a protein deficiency disorder treatment.

-Advancing issues outnumbered declining ones on the NYSE by a 1.09-to-1 ratio; on Nasdaq, a 1.19-to-1 ratio favored advancers.

-The S&P 500 posted 20 new 52-week highs and no new lows; the Nasdaq Composite recorded 59 new highs and 32 new lows.

 Additional reporting by Medha Singh and Shivani Kumaresan in Bengaluru; Editing by Nick Zieminski and Marguerita Choy